In this article:

 As more research is done on this herb, more potential benefits are being discovered.
 Here are a few interesting ways that ginger may help your health:

-Improves Brain Function: The antioxidants and other powerful compounds in ginger may stop inflammation in the brain.
-Inflammation can accelerate the aging process and is a key component of Alzheimer’s disease and other such mental disorders.
+- Improves brain function: The antioxidants and other powerful compounds in ginger may stop inflammation in the brain.
+Inflammation can accelerate age-related cognitive decline and pave the way for Alzheimer’s disease and other such mental disorders.
 (23) Additionally, ginger extract was found to improve the working memory and reaction time in middle-aged women.
 (24)

 How to Store Ginger

 Ginger is a staple in many kitchens around the world.
 If stored properly, it can last for quite some time.
 Fresh ginger can be kept for up to 3 weeks in the refrigerator if unpeeled.

 Keep ginger powder in a tightly sealed glass container.
 Store this bottle in a cool, dry, and dark place, such as a pantry.
 It can also be stored in the refrigerator for about 1 year.